beddalumia/DMFT-LAB/+runDMFT/README.md

 #### Testing & Setup

-- `interactive_line()` Interactive-ish workflow: on-the-flight manual updates of the inputfile, while dmft waits for you (in a dumb way); Hubbard steps are inevitably fixed.

 - `single_point()` It runs just a single-point calculation, but it supports a `Uold` value, to handle restart-files; to be called from a blank folder (the `inputfile` should be there, `Uold=%f` folder too).

 ----------